 \subsection{Task and Dataset}

-\paragraph{MGT detection} The goal is to identify whether the text was written by a human or generated by models given a single text, or to recognize which text is written by a human given a pair of texts: one human-written and one machine-generated.
+\paragraph{MGT Detection} The goal is to identify whether the text was written by a human or generated by models given a single text, or to recognize which text is written by a human given a pair of texts: one human-written and one machine-generated.

-In data collection, we focus on datasets from common domains such as community QA, news, tweets, and government reports, alongside domains requiring high-integrity LLM applications, including educational and academic contexts, such as accurate knowledge verification in Wikipedia-style texts, and identifying the authorship of student essays and peer reviews.
+We collect datasets from common domains (community QA, news, tweets, government reports), and domains requiring high-integrity LLM applications, including educational and academic contexts, such as accurate knowledge verification in Wikipedia-style texts, and identifying the authorship of student essays and peer reviews.

-For a given language and given a dataset, we sampled 300-600 human texts and then generated corresponding machine text using two SOTA LLMs: a multilingual model (e.g.,\ GPT or Claude series) and a language-specific model (e.g.,\ ChatGLM or Qwen for Chinese and AceGPT for Arabic), to analyze the impact of different LLMs on detection performance, particularly for non-English languages. \tabref{tab:multilingual-data} shows the statistical information of the 16 datasets, and \appref{sec:datasets} elaborates the generation prompts and collection details.
+For each language and dataset, we sampled 300-600 human texts and then generated corresponding machine text using two SOTA LLMs: a multilingual model (e.g.,\ GPT or Claude series) and a language-specific model (e.g.,\ ChatGLM or Qwen for Chinese and AceGPT for Arabic), to analyze the impact of different LLMs on detection performance, particularly for non-English languages. \appref{sec:datasets} summarizes the 16 datasets, including statistics, prompts, and collection details.